makinacorpus/makina-states/doc/usage_about.rst

 It may be separated into two parts called **mastersalt** and **salt** but this is totally optionnal and up to you.

-Here is how we separate things between the two xenvironments
+Here is how we separate things between the two environments:

     - **the infrastructure tasks** called mastersalt (/srv/mastersalt)